holdensmagicalunicorn/splunk-sdk-python/README.md

 ### How to contribute

 We aren't ready to accept code contributions yet, but will be shortly.
-Check back on dev.splunk.com or this readme for more updates soon.
+Check back on dev.splunk.com or this README for more updates soon.

 ### Support